fma2/pcp-intro-web-development-2016/content/pages/modules/3-putting-it-all-together.md

 ###Exercise/s

-1.
+1. Activity: **Sitemaps and wireframes**

+	- Sitemaps
+		- Draw a sitemap for [this portfolio site](http://cassiemoy.com/)
+		- Draw a sitemap for [barnard.edu](http://barnard.edu/)
+	- Wireframe
+	  - Draw a wireframe for [this portfolio site](http://eugenenam.com/)
+	  - Draw a wireframe for [barnard.edu](http://barnard.edu/)

 <hr height="10px">

 ##<a id="32-cumproject">3.2.
 Cumulative Project - Your Landing Page</a>

-It's time to launch youf landing page!
+It's time to launch your landing page!

 We've been working all week on HTML and CSS for our personal landing page.
 Now is the time to make it better!
 The website for this cumulative project must include at least 2 pages, media, and use modern, valid HTML and CSS.